CarrierAlexandre/CarrierAlexandre.github.io/_pages/index.md

 ---

 <p style="text-align: justify">
+I am PhD candidate in Economics at Bielefeld University and the University of Amsterdam.

+Currently, I am also a Research Analyst at De Nederlandsche Bank, working on the development of a Suite of Models for policy analysis, under the supervision of Guido Ascari.

-I am a PhD candidate in economics at the University of Amsterdam and Bielefeld University.
-Currently, I am also a PhD trainee in the Directorate General Monetary Policy at the European Central Bank, supporting senior management.
+Last year, I was Ph.D. trainee at the Directorate General Monetary Policy of the European Central Bank, within senior management.

+Contact:

+mailto:alexandre.carrier@uni-bielefeld.de

+You can download my CV here.
 </p>

 <!-- <p style="text-align: justify">